 How much do you have to worry about the durability of carbon fiber after a crash?
 As you might imagine, depends on the crash.

 First of all, carbon fiber mountain bikes are not new phenomena.
-Trek and Giant have had carbon fiber mountain bikes in the field for more than 10 years without a significant history of problems.
+Trek and Giant have had carbon fiber mountain bikes in the field for more than 20 years without a significant history of problems.
 And Kestrel’s MX-Z came out in 1988.

-In the 5 years we’ve been making the carbon fiber Mojo though, we’ve sent very few to be repaired, due to our very generous no-fault crash replacement warranty.
+In the 13 years we’ve been making molded carbon fiber frames though, we’ve actually repaired very few, due to our very generous no-fault crash replacement warranty.
 If you should crash your frame, we offer replacements at a very attractive price.
-In fact it’s usually cheaper than getting it repaired so we find that Mojo owners who have unfortunately crashed their frames are appreciative of our policy, and are pleasantly surprised at how little the replacement front triangle or swingarm costs.
+In fact it’s usually cheaper than getting it repaired so we find that Ibis owners who have unfortunately damaged their frames are appreciative of our policy, and are pleasantly surprised at how little a replacement front triangle or swingarm costs.